Amateur Public Links Championship

 3. Dependents of Members - Does your spouse or parent/guardian belong to a private course and as a result you are allowed to play the course without a guest fee?

-4. Golf Course Employees - Have you been an employee of a private course during the year, where you are allowed to play golf more than one day per week?
+4. Golf Course Employees - Have you been an employee at a private course during the year, where you are allowed to play golf more than one day per week?

 5. Resort Courses - Do you have a membership at a resort that restricts which days resort guests can play?